-Exhibit Description 1.1 Memorandum of Association of the Registrant 1 1.2 Articles of Association of the Registrant 2 2.1 Specimen of Ordinary Share Certificate 3 4.1 2000 Employee Stock Option Plan 4 4.2 2007 Incentive Compensation Plan 5 8.1 List of Subsidiaries of the Registrant 12.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 12.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit Description 1.1 Memorandum of Association of the Registrant 1 1.2 Articles of Association of the Registrant2 2.1 Specimen of Ordinary Share Certificate 3 2.2 Description of the rights of each class of securities registered under Section 12 of the Securities Exchange Act of 1934 4.1 2000 Employee Stock Option Plan 4 4.2 2007 Incentive Compensation Plan5 8.1 List of Subsidiaries of the Registrant 12.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 12.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as amended 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Kost Forer Gabbay & Kasierer, a Member of Ernst & Young Global 15.2 Consent of KDA Audit Corporation (relating to Magic Software Japan K.K.)
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.PRE XBRL Taxonomy Presentation Linkbase Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document